Ewan-D/beginnersBase11ty/README.md

 -1) clone repsoitory and npm install
 1) npm run build
-2) npm run dev
-3) nuke all files in the posts and siteimages folders and update the meta.json
+2) delete all the *.md files in the posts folder (not the .json) nuke all the images in the siteImages folder while your at it!
+3) update meta.json in the _data folder with your sites data
+4) npm run dev
-4) make some stuff
+5) make stuff & test it ...
-5) deploy to either github or netlify (this config as it is works best with netlify)
+6) deploy to either github or netlify (this config as it is works best with netlify) see notes on using github pages.

 ### files and folders: